SinanAkkoyun/POV-Renderer/README.md

 ![image](https://github.com/SinanAkkoyun/POV/assets/43215895/76b96782-e845-4a29-8a14-507caa78b212)

 Yup, now, you can easily simulate them in your fav 3D modelling software.
+I wrote this to make designing my "holographic" displays much more convenient.
+> (volumetric displays, no holograms)

 # POV simulation